 1. She Gives Back

-Williams became a UNICEF Goodwill Ambassador in 2011.
+Williams frequently makes the list of athletes giving back in a major way.
+She became a UNICEF Goodwill Ambassador in 2011.
 She champions the Schools for Africa initiative, which aims to provide equal education to marginalized and vulnerable children.
 In 2018, Serena supported UNICEF’S “Every Child Alive” campaign by urging her followers to sign a petition demanding that leaders prioritize quality, affordable health care for mothers and newborns.
 She also wrote a powerful op-ed for CNN, sharing her life-threatening experience after giving birth to daughter Olympia and outlining the need for mothers around the world to have a healthy pregnancy regardless of race or background.

 2. She’s an Advocate for Body Positivity